-Years later when a famine is threatening the land, these same brothers stand before their brother, now an Egyptian government official, and ask for his help of food.
+Years later when a famine is threatening the land, these same brothers stand before their brother, now an Egyptian government official, and ask for his help with food.

-Dysfunction doesn’t have to be the destiny in our families.
+Dysfunction doesn’t have to be the destiny of our families.

 If we can love those closest to us, with all their idiosyncrasies and faults, doesn’t that give us a springboard to love others outside the family?

 God wants us to lovingly speak to those that have hurt us, to forgive them and show them, Jesus.